sinemalinca/AI-Product-Strategy/README.md

 - **Reliability Target:** 85%+ recommendation quality on the v1 golden dataset
 - **Golden Dataset:** 10 rows, 5 adversarial
+- **Judge Mix:** 60% rule / 40% LLM
 - **Confidence UX:** Tiered confidence with visible uncertainty signals and a seller review trigger for low-confidence recommendations.
-- **HITL Architecture:** **Trigger:** Confidence <50% OR recommendation includes strong spend risk, stock risk, or conflicting product signals.
-- **Failure Mode Coverage:** My partner ran a **Confident Hallucination** attack around a product that showed strong short-term sales momentum, but had limited stock and a suggested CPC that would push the seller toward unusually high spend.…
+- **HITL Architecture:** The first reviewer is the seller through manual review and editable fields.
+Repeated high-risk or low-confidence patterns are reviewed internally by the product or ads team.
+- **Failure Mode Coverage:** Covers mixed signals, stock risk, pricing risk, unstable demand, high spend risk, and confident hallucination where the model may sound confident while making a weak or risky recommendation.
+- **Key Red-Team Finding:** The model may over-trust short-term performance signals and recommend a high-spend setup too confidently when stock and spend risk should reduce confidence.

 → Details: [`04-the-contract/`](04-the-contract/)